SERVICE NO: 6826

 FATE: Died of Wounds – 10 May 1917 – Rouen, France

 Thomas Ord was the middle child of Thomas Hugh Ord and Charlotte Ann Wayman and was born in Stawell in 1892.
 He had two older brothers and two younger sisters.
-Thomas and Charlotte married in 1888 and Thomas was a surveyor.
+Thomas was a surveyor and married Charlotte in 1888.
 Around the turn of the century, the Ords moved to Hamilton and by 1903 were living in McIntyre Street.
 Both Thomas Sr. and Charlotte were active in the community.
 Thomas nominated for council and regularly submitted poetry to the Hamilton Spectator.
 Charlotte joined the Hamilton branch of the Australian Women’s National League eventually becoming president.

 Thomas Jr attended Hamilton Elementary School and then Hamilton and Western District College, playing for the college football team in 1910.
 After finishing school, he went to work in the bank and played football for the St. George team.
 Around 1914, aged twenty-two, Thomas moved to Melbourne living at Courallie at 915 Punt Road South Yarra.
-He studied to gain his Municipal Clerks’ certificate.
-In September 1914, Thomas received his certificate from the Municipal Clerks Board allowing him to hold office as a municipal clerk.
+He studied to gain his Municipal Clerks certificate and in September 1914, Thomas received his certificate from the Municipal Clerks Board, allowing him to hold office as a municipal clerk.
 However, he continued working at the National Bank.

 After arriving at Fremicourt, aside from rotating in and out of the trenches on relief, things were relatively quiet for the 6th Battalion.
 That changed on 26 April 1917 when the battalion headquarters came under shell-fire resulting in “several casualties”.
 One of those was Thomas Ord.
 Only twenty-four days after arriving at the front, Thomas received a shrapnel wound to the head, fracturing his skull.
-He was taken by field ambulance to the 3rd Casualty Clearing Station nearby (below).
+The field ambulance took him to the 3rd Casualty Clearing Station nearby (below).

 On the day Thomas died, notification of his hospitalisation was sent to 22 Narong Road Caulfield, the address provided on Thomas’ service record.
 Two days after Thomas’ death, and still only aware her son was wounded, Charlotte Ord sent Base Records a letter informing them she had left the Narong Road address around a year earlier.
 She had again moved on from the St. Kilda address given on Thomas’ will and was living at 12 Cambridge Street Auburn.
 If any further news of Thomas’ condition become available, she asked it be sent to her new address.
 Within days she heard of Thomas’ death.

 News of Thomas’ death reached Hamilton by the end of May 1917.
-The Hamilton and Western District College flag flew at half-mast for the old boy never to return.
-The St. George’s Football club also remembered Thomas and it was noted he was the seventh playing member of the club to die out of eighty who had enlisted.
+The Hamilton and Western District College flag flew at half-mast for the old boy, never to return.
+The St. George’s Football club also remembered Thomas, and it was noted he was the seventh playing member of the club to die out of eighty who had enlisted.
 A tree was planted for Thomas along Hamilton’s Anzac Avenue on Arbour Day 1917 and his name was added to the Hamilton Y

 In the early 1920s, Charlotte was granted a divorce from Thomas Ord on the grounds of desertion.
 They each remarried soon after.
 Charlotte died in 1950 and Thomas in December 1952.